Abiding by Nature’s Rules in Ukraine

 Despite not knowing last year if we’d have enough fertilizer and fuel to get through the growing season, we took a chance, worked hard, and managed to produce something rather than nothing.

-We’ve sold much of our wheat through the UN-negotiated pact of the Black Sea Grain Initiative, which allows Ukraine to export food to Turkey, Spain, Italy, China, Egypt, and other nations.
+We’ve sold much of our wheat through the UN-negotiated pact of the Black Sea Grain Initiative, which allows Ukraine to export food to Turkey, Espagne, Italie, Chine, Egypte, and other nations.
 The agreement is flawed: It doesn’t let us sell as much as we could, and the Russians have demanded useless and inefficient inspections in Istanbul.
 We need the war to end and peacetime trade to resume.

 Amid the turmoil, nature never ceased for our dairy cows.

-Every single day, they must be milked.
-The cows also require shelter.
-Moreover, to maintain and grow the herd, we have to inseminate them and automatically the herd will grow.
+Chaque jour, they must be milked.
+The cows also require shelter. en outre, to maintain and grow the herd, we have to inseminate them and automatically the herd will grow.

 These are nature’s rules.
 Arguing with them is pointless.
 Yet abiding by them is a choice.

 During the war, we couldn’t sell our cows as there were no buyers.
-Eventually, we had to confront our original need—and so in a time of wartime destruction, we built a barn.
+Finalement, we had to confront our original need—and so in a time of wartime destruction, we built a barn.

 I’ve always worried that although 2022 was bad, 2023 could be much worse.
 The fertilizer traders that I know are selling only half of their normal stock.
 With Ukrainian farmers cutting back due to prices and shortages, fields will be less fruitful.
-Feed-grade wheat production could drop to as little as 12 million tons, versus the normal supply of 20 million tons.
+Feed-grade wheat production could drop to as little as 12 millions de tonnes, versus the normal supply of 20 millions de tonnes.

 We can handle the ordinary challenges of farming.
 The ruin of war is another matter, but here in Ukraine, we’ll keep growing and building as best we can.